UniMath/agda-unimath/NAMING-CONVENTIONS.md

 `tr-Ω` and we record the [homotopy](foundation.homotopies.md) that transport is pointwise equal to `tr-Ω` as `compute-tr-Ω`.

-## Abbreviations, and avoiding them

-We should also mention that, while abbreviations might seem like a good way to shorten names, we use them sparingly.
-They might save a couple of keystrokes for the author, but in the grand scheme of things, they will likely compromise readability and maintainability, especially for newcomers and maintainers.
-We aim for clarity, not brevity.

 ## Overview of our naming conventions

 - Names are unique; we steer clear of namespace overloading.